fab1o/chromecast-fallback/readme.md

 # Chromecast Fallback

 ### Receiver
-An implementation of the CAF receiver that attempts to fallback when an error occurs.
+CAF receiver app attempts to fallback when an error occurs.

 1. Receiver intercepts a load request
 2. Attempts to load